 This all day conference, which includes a special Hunger Luncheon, is free and open to the public.
 The program features speakers and special panel sessions with leaders and experts in confronting hunger, poverty and malnutrition, both at home and abroad.
 The Governor and bipartisan representatives from the Iowa Legislature are regular attendees at the Hunger Luncheon, which also features the presentation of Robert D. Ray Iowa SHARES Humanitarian Award.
 Featured speakers at past Hunger Summits include: former Secretaries of Agriculture, Tom Vilsack, Dan Glickman, Ann Veneman, Mike Johanns, and Ed Schafer; Diana Aviv, CEO of Feeding America; Magnus MacFarlane-Barrow, the founder of Mary's Meals; Howard G. Buffet; and Roger Thurow, the author of "The First 1000 Days."

 We invite you to participate in this unique Iowa event and learn more about efforts to end domestic and international hunger.
 The 2018 Iowa Hunger Summit will take place at the Des Moines Marriott Downtown Hotel on Monday, October 15, 2018.
-Please check back next summer for further details on how to register for the Iowa Hunger Summit!
+Please check back on July 30 to register for the Iowa Hunger Summit!